bobtfish/AWSnycast/README.md

 ## What do you recommend using this for?

-Basic infrastructure services, like DNS (if you use your own DNS already), puppet or chef servers, package repositories, etc. This is *not* a load balancing, or SOA service discovery solution.
+Basic infrastructure services, like DNS (if you use your own DNS already), puppet or chef servers, package repositories, etc. This is *not* a load balancing or SOA service discovery solution.

 I'd *highly* recommend putting any TCP service you use AWSnycast for behind haproxy, for load balancing (as only one route can be active at a time - i.e. AWS doesn't support any form of ECMP), and to make AWSnycast's